-INTRODUCTION: In this study, we aimed to investigate our results of the first 48 patients who underwent total laparoscopic transperitoneal donor nephrectomy, and present the impact of the kidney extraction site on ischemia time.
+INTRODUCTION: The objective of this study was to investigate the results of the first 48 patients who underwent total laparoscopic transperitoneal donor nephrectomy at a single institution and to present the impact of the kidney extraction site on ischemia time.

-METHODS: The study included the subjects who underwent the operation between February 2017 and December 2018.
-Evaluation of the kidney transplantation candidates was made by the kidney transplantation council.
-4 trocars were placed for the right-side nephrectomy.
-3 trocars were placed for the left-side nephrectomy.
-The kidneys were extracted through suprapubic incision in the first 18 cases, and through the inguinal region in the last 30 cases.
-We compared the demographic characteristics, intraoperative and postoperative results between the two groups.
+METHODS: The study included patients who underwent kidney donor surgery between February 2017 and December 2018.
+Evaluation of the kidney transplantation candidates was performed by the kidney transplantation council.
+A total of 4 trocars were used for a right-side nephrectomy, and 3 trocars were used for a left-side nephrectomy.
+The kidneys were extracted through a suprapubic incision in the first 18 cases and through the inguinal region in the last 30 cases.
+A comparison was made of the demographic characteristics and the intraoperative and postoperative results of the 2 groups.

-DISCUSSION AND CONCLUSION: The application of minimally invasive surgery in healthy individuals undergoing donor nephrectomy lead to better physical, psychological and social outcomes.
-Surgical experience and the extraction site shorten the warm ischemia time significantly.
-We routinely use and recommend the extraction through the ingual region as it provides a faster removal and shortens the warm ischemia time.
-LDN can be used safely in centers with experience of advanced laparoscopy.
+DISCUSSION AND CONCLUSION: The application of minimally invasive surgery in healthy individuals undergoing donor nephrectomy leads to better physical, psychological, and social outcomes.
+Surgical experience and the choice of extraction site can shorten the warm ischemia time significantly.
+Extraction through the inguinal region is recommended, as it provides for a faster removal and shortens the warm ischemia time.
+Laparoscopic donor nephrectomy can be used safely in centers with experience performing advanced laparoscopy.